Harvey Weinstein appeals sexual assault conviction with focus on juror who penned novel

 “Her willingness to deceive raised grave questions, not just about her qualifications as a juror, but whether she had an agenda, personal or pecuniary, to serve as a juror in this high-profile case,” the lawyers argued.

-They suggested that a separate hearing exploring the juror’s potential issues could have revealed what they had no way of knowing during the trial — whether she had an incentive to convict Weinsten to help sell her book and, conversely, whether she feared that acquitting him “would have proved disastrous to her marketing campaign directed at the #MeToo movement.”
+They suggested that a separate hearing exploring the juror’s potential issues could have revealed what they had no way of knowing during the trial — whether she had an incentive to convict Weinstein to help sell her book and, conversely, whether she feared that acquitting him “would have proved disastrous to her marketing campaign directed at the #MeToo movement.”

-Lucian Chalfen, a spokesman for the Office of Court Administration who handles media inquiries directed at state court judges, said: “The defendant was convicted by a jury verdict after a lengthy trial and is well within his rights to avail himself of the appellate process.”
+Lucian Chalfen, a spokesman for the Office of Court Administration who handles media inquiries directed at state court judges, said, “The defendant was convicted by a jury verdict after a lengthy trial and is well within his rights to avail himself of the appellate process.”

-The Manhattan District Attorney’s Office prosecuted the high-profile case and will have to defend its conviction when the appeal is heard.
+The Manhattan district attorney’s office prosecuted the high-profile case and will have to defend its conviction when the appeal is heard.
 “We will respond in our brief to the court,” spokesman Danny Frost said.

 Weinstein’s team has also raised fairness issues related to Burke’s rulings on which witnesses could testify and what evidence was allowed before the jury.

-Weinstein is deteriorating in prison, the attorneys said, and will probably die there if he remains for the duration of his sentence.
+Weinstein is deteriorating in prison and will probably die there if he remains for the duration of his sentence, the attorneys said.
 He has serious health conditions that are managed by 20 medications, his team says.
 The brief says that he is losing vision in his left eye because of wet macular degeneration and a lack of treatment and that he needs surgery to address a cataract in his other eye.

-“This appeal is a window into my innocence and I hope that the truth becomes more clear once people read it,” Weinstein said in a statement from Wende Correctional Facility near Buffalo.
+“This appeal is a window into my innocence and I hope that the truth becomes more clear once people read it,” Weinstein said in a statement from the Wende Correctional Facility near Buffalo.